seantywork/socialize/README.md

-# rat-chat
+# chat

-the old but only beautiful way to have a chat is on terminal
+chat on terminal is the only way to truly socialize